Guide To Communication

 Communication is the single most important thing for us.
 That is why we would like to guide you on how it works in Coditive, how we use different tools, and how to make your own work and life easier.

-General philosophy: Communication is our oxygen
+Communication is our oxygen

 If it doesn’t work nothing else will work either.
 Poor communication creates more work and stress for everyone.

 Below you will find rules and principles we try to keep in mind at Coditive when communicating with teammates, clients, internally and in the public.

 - It doesn’t have to be crazy at work – Stay calm.
 Protect your own time and respect people’s time.
 We don’t like words like “ASAP” and don’t want to be distracted every five minutes and surrounded by chaos.
 Urgency is overrated, ASAP is poison.

 - We think remote – Even if you work in the office, you should communicate as if you were on a desert island and use all the tools and principles we have described here.